 Public and Community Health Programs

-These programs build from the OU core curriculum and build knowledge and skills necessary for work public health, community health, and related fields.
+All of these majors build a core foundation in public health competencies and prepare students with the skills necessary for work in public health, community health, and related fields.

 What Is Public and Community Health?

-We focus on population health (e.g. the community, group, city level), instead of individual patient health.
+We focus on population health (e.g. the community, group, city level) instead of individual patient health.
 We want to understand what factors contribute to health, what factors contribute to injury or disease, prevent poor health outcomes, and promote healthy populations.
-Public health is a very broad field of study, incorporating many disciplines, to develop solutions to complex health issues (for example: access to healthcare, substance abuse, workplace injury, infectious disease outbreaks).
+Public health is a very broad field of study, incorporating many disciplines, to develop solutions to complex health issues (for example: access to healthcare, substance abuse, workplace injury, infectious disease outbreaks, and more).

 Which program should you consider?